-The moist soils and abundant shrub cover are attractive habitat for small mammals such as southern redbacked voles and short-tailed shrews.
-Predators such as red foxes and barred owls hunt these small mammals along the wetland edges.
+The moist soils and native shrub cover are attractive habitat for small mammals such as southern red-backed voles and short-tailed shrews.
+Predators such as red foxes and barred owls hunt these small mammals along wetland edges.
 The dense shrub cover provides suitable nesting and/or feeding habitat for songbirds such as song sparrows, gray catbirds, and northern cardinals.